 Long before Hernando Beach’s Ghost Ship, cement played a role in American wartime shipbuilding.
 Thanks to timber and steel scarcity, concrete ships were commissioned during both World War I and II.
 During the 1940’s, the United States Maritime Commission contracted construction of 24 concrete ships in Tampa, Florida.
 Built at a speedy rate of approximately one per month, they were known as The Concrete Fleet of WWII.

 Boat building with ferrocement declined sharply after the war, partly due to problems of steel corroding and swelling within the cement, resulting in cracking and other shell damage.

-Sinking the Ghost Ship will be a thrilling finale to a lengthy, but worthy, endeavor.
-Permits, clearances and consensus from many agencies and stakeholders are finally locked down.
+Sinking the Ghost Ship was a thrilling finale to a lengthy, but worthy, endeavor.
+Permits, clearances and consensus from many agencies and stakeholders were finally locked down.
 Fully decommissioned in compliance with The United States Army Corps of Engineers means that the former sailboat is stripped of all metal and anything else unsuitable for the sea floor.
 With holes properly placed in the deck and engine and hardware removed, its end as a derelict schooner marks its birth as a seafloor habitat sure to attract both fishermen and divers for years to come.